-From 1 July 2009, if you're caught driving after you've lost your licence, WA Police will impound the car on the spot for a period of 28 days, no matter who it belongs to.
+From 1 July 2009, if you're caught driving after you've lost your licence, the WA Police Force will impound the car on the spot for a period of 28 days, no matter who it belongs to.
 This means if you lend your car to an unlicensed driver, it's your car that will be impounded.
 This new law takes effect in addition to existing penalties.

 The law will apply to drivers who drive: